By going free, Microsoft Teams is taking on Slack more directly

 - Teams doesn’t limit how many messages you can store and search (Slack has a 10,000 message cap)

-- Teams provides 10GB of shared file space plus 2GB of personal storage per user (Slack offers 10GB total)
+- Teams provides 10GB of shared file space plus 2GB of personal storage per user (Slack offers 5GB total)

 - Teams has built-in group video calling while Slack limits you to one-to-one calls